Is learning French worth it in 2025?

 Canada's Express Entry System awards extra points for French proficiency:

-- Bilingual candidates (English + French) get priority
+Immigration Advantage: Bilingual candidates (English + French) get priority with faster processing times.

-- Quebec has a thriving economy and labor shortages
+Economic Opportunities: Quebec has a thriving economy and labor shortages.
+Bilingual positions pay 10-20% more than English-only roles.

-- Montreal and Quebec City offer European charm in North America
+Quality of Life: Canada ranks high in education, healthcare, safety.
+Montreal and Quebec City offer European charm in North America.

 10. Learning French Boosts Your Brain 🧠